 - Accounting for global intangible low-taxed income

-The Staff Q&A can be found here, and the PDF version can be downloaded here.
+The proposed ASU can be found here, and the press release announcement can be found here.